 1 “Let me know if you have any questions—I’m happy to help”

-Sometimes you don’t necessarily need or expect a response, but you want to leave the door open in case the reader needs to talk to you.
+Sometimes, you don’t necessarily need or expect a response, but you want to leave the door open if the reader needs to talk to you.
 That’s when this phrase is helpful.
 For instance, if you’re emailing your boss or a client, stating that you are open to that kind of collaborative experience and are prioritizing their needs can help establish rapport.
-It also works well the first time you email someone since it’s so friendly.
+It also works well the first time you email someone because it’s so friendly.

 2 “Talk to you soon”

-This phrase—or “I hope to hear from you soon”—works well as an alternative to “looking forward to hearing from you” since it’s a different way of conveying a similar expectation.
-The time element (“soon”) can also be altered to something more specific.
+You can also alter the time element (“soon”) to something more specific.
 For instance, if you and your correspondent have now scheduled a meeting and you don’t need to hear anything before then, you might choose to say, “Talk to you next week.”

 This is a direct way to say that you anticipate a response and that it’s time-sensitive.
-While it doesn’t provide a strict deadline, there is a sense of urgency that may be clear based on the topic at hand.
+While it doesn’t provide a strict deadline, there is a clear sense of urgency.

-Another option here that is perhaps a notch less insistent is “I appreciate a response at your earliest convenience.”
-That way, you can acknowledge that the recipient is busy and may not be able to get back in a “timely” fashion.
-However, if you truly need a quick answer, the original phrasing (or asking for a “prompt” response) is the way to go.
+Another less insistent option is “I appreciate a response at your earliest convenience.”
+This phrase acknowledges that the recipient is busy and may not be able to get back in a “timely” fashion.
+However, if you genuinely need a quick answer, the original phrasing (or asking for a “prompt” response) is the way to go.

 5 “Please keep me informed”

-This phrase is short and to the point, and it doesn’t attempt to talk around the fact that you require updates.
-For that reason, it’s best used when you’re overseeing a project or employee and genuinely need to be kept in the loop.
-It also implies a sense of trust in the recipient because you don’t feel the need to clarify exactly when updates should or shouldn’t come.
-So you should reserve this phrase for those you’ve worked with previously, rather than new hires or collaborators.
+This phrase is short, authoritative, and to the point.
+It’s best used when you’re overseeing a project or employee and need to be kept up to date.
+It also implies a sense of trust in the recipient because you don’t need to clarify precisely when updates should come.
+Reserve this phrase for those you’ve worked with previously rather than new hires or collaborators.

-This is another open-ended option, which works best if you’re emailing someone who has no obligation to respond to you.
-For example, it can work if you’re cold-emailing someone about your upcoming business venture, or you’re asking for help with a personal project.
-It also allows you to set expectations about the way that their response would be handled, which can in turn help them understand if they’re able to help.
+This is another open-ended option that works best when you’re emailing someone who is not obligated to respond.
+Some examples are if you’re cold-emailing someone about your upcoming business venture or asking for help with a personal project.
+It also allows you to set expectations about how their response will be handled, which can help them understand whether they want to respond.

 7 Be direct with a call to action

-A call to action (CTA) is a direct statement about what you need from the reader, so it can be especially useful in an email template that’s going out to a large audience.
+A call to action (CTA) is a direct statement about what you need from the reader.
+It can be handy in an email template going out to a large audience.
 For example, you may need the recipients to complete a task (such as filling out a survey), provide context, or point you to the right person.
-The CTA requests an appropriate follow-up email providing the information or action you requested so you don’t have to track down your recipient later for that information.
+The CTA might request a follow-up email that includes the information or completes the action you requested.

 “I look forward to hearing from you” FAQs